-Millions of disabled Americans rely on the Social Security Administration’s Supplemental Security Income (SSI) and Social Security disability insurance (SSDI) programs to help make ends meet.
-Ever wondered which U.S. state has the largest number of disability beneficiaries?
+Important: We updated this article in December 2022 with the most current statistical and policy data available.
+Millions of disabled Americans rely on the Social Security Administration’s Supplemental Security Income (SSI) and Social Security disability insurance (SSDI) programs to make ends meet.
+Ever wondered which U.S. state has the most disability beneficiaries?
 What about the fewest?
 Keep reading to learn more interesting facts about disability beneficiaries.
 For a quick look at each state’s numbers, check out our U.S. map below to see:

-- How many disabled workers currently receive SSDI benefits in each state
+- How many disabled workers currently get SSDI benefits

-- The total number of SSI disability beneficiaries in each state
+- How many SSI disability beneficiaries live in each state

 Interactive Map of Disability Beneficiaries by State